kervo/fullstack-milestone/README.md

 Offers banner gives the opportunity to catch the user's attention with an attractive service deal

-* Photos: Pexel, Photo by Helena Lopes from Pexels
+* Photos: Pexel, Homepage: Photo by Helena Lopes from Pexels